eon01/python-ci-example/README.md

 You can also download the .gitignore file from [this repository](https://github.com/github/gitignore/blob/master/Python.gitignore).

-You can use Python Virtualenv and create an isolated environement.
+You can use Python Virtualenv and create an isolated environment.
 You can download virtualenv source from [here](https://pypi.python.org/pypi/virtualenv) and execute the setup.py script to install it.
-To activate your virtual environement execute:
+To activate your virtual environment execute:

 ```